moroso/docs/OS/OS.md

   * Virtualizing hardware resources
   * Scheduling/providing a uniform execution environment

-While a lot of elements are still open for discussion, as few things are
+While a lot of elements are still open for discussion, a few things are
 clear: we will have a microkernel that uses an IPC model to communicate between userland services, as well as a set of core components modeled loosely after the 410 Pebbles kernel, and a standard library to aid